mayakpt/Coursera_Capstone/README.md

-# Coursera Capstone
+## Coursera Capstone
-This is a Capstone Project for the IBM Data Science Specialization.
+This repository is dedicated to my Capstone Project as a part of the IBM Data Science Specialization.